panCtrlV/bigDataStat-book/chapter4.md

 - Limitation of R

-  * inability to scale (due to single threaded computing paradigm and Poor memory management)
+  * inability to scale (due to single threaded computing paradigm and poor memory management)